tap349/tap349.github.io/_posts/2020-04-15-react-material-ui.md

   `Box` and `flex: 1` to its child) remove `Box` wrapper at all and add outer spacing properties directly to child component styles.

+  in simple cases and unless required still prefer `Box` to layout components.

 - use styles for inner styling (including width and height)